Erich Lindemann: Work

 Author of "Symptomatology and Management of Acute Grief", a paper on posttraumatic stress disorder.
 It was published in September 1944.

 Studied the survivors of the Cocoanut Grove fire (1942), which was the deadliest nightclub fire in United States history.

 Developed the field of Community Mental Health and Social Psychiatry.
-Created the first community mental health center in the United States: the Wellesley Human Relations Service.
+Erich and his wife, Elizabeth, created the first community mental health center in the United States: the Human Relations Service of Wellesley.